AdobeDocs/experience-platform.en/help/segmentation/tutorials/create-a-segment.md

 # Create a segment

-This document provides a tutorial for developing, testing, previewing, and saving a segment definition using the [Segmentation API](../api/getting-started.md).
+This document provides a tutorial for developing, testing, previewing, and saving a segment definition using the [Adobe Experience Platform Segmentation Service API](../api/getting-started.md).

 For information on how to build segments using the user interface, please see the [Segment Builder guide](../ui/overview.md).